r-pufky/docs/services/plex/plex-dedicated.md

 ```bash
 tmpfs  /tmp  tmpfs  defaults,size=4G  0  0
 ```
- * Setup /tmp to use at most 4G of RAM for storage (note: tmpfs only allocates space from actual items stored).
+ * Setup /tmp to use at most 4G of RAM for storage (tmpfs only allocates space from actual items stored).

 Reboot to enable.